ladan-salimi/Stock_price_prediction/README.md

 # Stock price analysis, prediction, and visualization

 # Overview:
 This project involves analyzing and visualizing financial data for various stocks in different sectors, such as Apple (AAPL), Amazon (AMZN), Google (GOOG), and Microsoft (MSFT) from the technology sector.
-In this repo, there are three different models: Baseline model(4 stocks, LSTM, no tuning), Optimized model(4 stocks,Deep LSTM, Optuna) and Extended optimized model (Extended version of Optimised model with 13 stocks).
+In this repo, there are three different models: Baseline model(4 stocks, LSTM, no tuning), Optimized model(4 stocks, Deep LSTM, Optuna) and Extended optimized model (Extended version of Optimised model with 13 stocks).

 # Data Explotary:
 1. Moving Averages: